The mule deer rut and the science behind what really triggers optimal rut dates

-Montana is the overwhelming king when it comes to providing peak rut opportunity to rifle hunters.
+Montana is the overwhelming king when it comes to providing peak rut opportunities to rifle hunters.
 Nearly every hunt district in Montana will allow hunting during mid to late November.
-Another opportunity — and one of the most coveted — is with a Colorado fourth season rifle tag in a unit in the northern half of the state.
+Another opportunity — and two of the most coveted — is with a Colorado third or fourth-season rifle tag in a unit in the state's northern half.
 The caution with the Colorado fourth rifle season is the short number of hunting days.
 At only five days in length, one severe storm can quickly cut your hunt in half.
 The mule deer in the southern units of Colorado rut later than the rest of the state and typically will not capture peak rut activity like the central and northern Colorado units.
 Idaho also provides some great rifle and muzzleloader peak rut opportunities.
-Peak rut rifle opportunities for mule deer are very limited in Arizona, Nevada, New Mexico, Oregon and Wyoming.
+Peak rut rifle opportunities for mule deer are very limited for the most part in Arizona, Nevada, New Mexico, Oregon, and Wyoming.

 Archery opens doors

 One of the most overlooked and hidden peak rut opportunities is buried in the archery seasons.
 Arguably, some of the best mule deer hunting in New Mexico is offered as a January archery season.
 Although this season opens on January 1, it can still capture some late rut action and is capable of offering some of New Mexico’s best mule deer hunting.
 Nevada also has some very good rut seasons offered exclusively to archery hunters.
 Utah also has a limited number of peak rut archery seasons offered.
 The extended archery seasons in Utah offer seasons that include the entire month of November.
 Arizona and Idaho both have over-the-counter archery tags available that offer season dates that will allow you to hunt during the rut.